How to Say Get Well Soon Professionally and to a Colleague

 From a business perspective, taking a sick day means taking some time off work to recover.
 It can mean keeping coworkers well, or even temporarily putting productivity on hold.

 But having a coworker who’s out sick can feel personal, too—especially when the leave is prolonged.
 After all, you spend most of your waking hours with your coworkers.
 And even in work-from-home scenarios, teams have rapport: inside jokes, workflow rhythms, and friendships.
 When friends are out sick, they're missed.

 So how do you wish a colleague a fast recovery while staying professional?
 What’s the right way to send a message to a colleague when it’s a serious illness?
-How do you say get well Soon professionally?
+How do you say get well soon professionally in addition to sending a Get Well Soon Package?
 Balancing friendship, work, and wellness is best handled with good care.
 Here are some ideas to help.